JLMSC/neovim-dotfiles/README.md

 ## TO-DOs
 - [ ] Add a fallback for `nvim-web-devicons` in the statusline (default to `%Y`, `""`, or something).
-- [ ] Add screenshots of the setup, this might make someone's life easier.
 - [ ] Add code folding support.
 - [ ] Be happy with me neovim config.